International Workshop on Federated Learning and Foundation Models for Multi-Media (FL@FM-ICME'24)

 Accepted Papers

-1. Xiaoli Tang and Han Yu.
-A Reinforcement Learning-based Bidding Strategy for Data Consumers in Auction-based Federated Learning
+1. Xiaoli Tang, Han Yu and Xiaoxiao Li.
+A Bias Free Revenue Maximizing Bidding Strategy for Data Consumers in Auction based Federated Learning

 Call for Papers